 If you have a large balance or multiple cards, paying off your credit card debt is likely top of mind.
 It could help to consolidate your credit card debt with a personal loan.
 Debt consolidation generally makes sense if you can get a lower interest rate than you’re currently paying on your balances.
 This can help you save money and pay your debt off faster.
 Debt consolidation also simplifies repayment by giving you just one bill to pay each month.

-If you have a large balance on just one card, you might look into getting a 0% interest, balance-transfer credit card.
-You would then transfer your current high-interest debt onto this card and make sure you pay it off during the promotional period to get the interest-rate savings.
-You generally need good or excellent credit to qualify for a 0% interest card, however.
-Also keep in mind that balance-transfer credit cards typically charge a fee of 3% or 5% of the total balance you transfer to your new card.
+If you have a large balance on just one card, you might look into getting a 0% interest balance-transfer credit card.
+You can then transfer your current high-interest debt onto that card (while ensuring to pay it off during the promotional period to get the interest-rate savings).
+However, you generally need good or excellent credit to qualify for a 0% interest card.
+Also, keep in mind that balance-transfer credit cards typically charge a fee of 3% or 5% of the total balance you transfer to your new card.

 Recommended: Balance Transfer Credit Cards vs Personal Loans